openstack/manila/doc/source/configuration/shared-file-systems/drivers/cephfs_driver.rst

       mgr 'allow rw' \
       mon 'allow r'

-For the CephFS NFS driver, we use a specific pool to store exports (configurable with the config option "ganesha_rados_store_pool_name").
+If you're deploying the CephFS NFS driver with a standalone NFS-Ganesha service, we use a specific pool to store exports (configurable with the config option "ganesha_rados_store_pool_name").
+The `client.manila` ceph user requires permission to access this pool.
-We also need to specify osd caps for it.
 So, the auth ID should be set as follows:

 .. code-block:: console